Investigating $f(R)$-Inflation: background evolution and constraints: Modified gravity inflationary model

 The model is developed starting from Eqs.~\eqref{eq:Friedmann_mod} and \eqref{eq:vincolo_FLRW}, considering the modified continuity equation for radiation in Eq.~\eqref{eq:mod_continuity_rad} and assuming that the potential takes the following form:

-where $\rho_{\Lambda}$\footnote{We emphasize that $\rho_{\Lambda}$ indicates the part of the energy of the scalar field $\phi$ associated with the potential, and we choose to indicate it with $\Lambda$ because it represents the primordial cosmological constant term which, in the standard model, induces an inflationary phase.} denotes a constant energy density contribution, and $U(\phi)$ is a generic function.
+where $\rho_{\Lambda}$ denotes a constant energy density contribution\footnote{We emphasize that $\rho_{\Lambda}$ indicates the part of the energy of the scalar field $\phi$ associated with the potential, and we choose to indicate it with $\Lambda$ because it represents the primordial cosmological constant term which, in the standard model, induces an inflationary phase.}, and $U(\phi)$ is a generic function.
 In this way, we are implementing a deviation of the modified gravity from standard de Sitter formulation.
 By implementing this condition in Eq.~\eqref{eq:ipotesi1} and explicitly considering the energy-density contributions, Eqs.~\eqref{eq:Friedmann_mod}, \eqref{eq:vincolo_FLRW} for the dynamics and the modified continuity equation (see Eq.~\eqref{eq:mod_continuity_rad}) can be rewritten here as: